AI-Phil/KineticConstructs/WORKSHOP.md

 # 🧠 Modernize Your App with AI: A Hands-On Workshop

-## 🎯 Goal of the workshop
+## 🎯 Workshop Goal

-Learn how to ...
+Ready to transform a standard web application into an AI-powered powerhouse?
+In this hands-on workshop, you'll learn how to leverage the cutting-edge capabilities of **DataStax Astra DB's vector search** and the intuitive **Langflow visual builder** to add sophisticated AI-driven search features to a Node.js application.

+We'll start with a basic product catalog app and iteratively enhance it:
+1. Implement **keyword-based search** using Astra DB's Data API.
+2. Introduce **semantic vector search** for finding products based on meaning, not just keywords.
+3. Combine the best of both worlds with **hybrid search**.
+4. Abstract the complex search logic into a **Langflow flow** and call it via its API.

-By the end of this workshop, you’ll have ...
+By the end of this workshop, you'll have practical experience using serverless vector databases and low-code AI flow builders to create modern, intelligent applications.
+Let's get building!

 ## 🛠️ Prerequisites
 This workshop assumes you have access to: